Drug Crimes Attorney Serving Sonoma County

 Methamphetamine possession or possession of “crystal meth” is very unique in California.
 Unlike possession of other unlawful and regularly used drugs such as cocaine or heroin (which are always felonies), possession of methamphetamine (along with ecstasy) for personal use can be a misdemeanor or a felony in California.

 Cocaine, crack cocaine, coca leaves and all other forms of cocaine are Schedule 2 on the California Uniform Controlled Substances Act.
 Cocaine is illegal to possess under California Health and Safety Code 11350.
 Possession under HS 11350 can be prosecuted as a misdemeanor or felony with up to 3 years in prison.
-Possession for sale of cocaine salt is prohibited under Health and Safety Code 11351 and crack cocaine under 11351.5.
+Possession for the sale of cocaine salt is prohibited under Health and Safety Code 11351 and crack cocaine under 11351.5.
 Penalties for possession for sale of cocaine salt are 2,3, or 4 years in the state prison; for crack cocaine, 3, 4, or 5 years.

 Depending on your charge and the amount and type of drug you are caught with, you could be facing mandatory prison time.
 California has sentence enhancements that will add years onto your original sentence for things like prior convictions, firearm possession at the time of arrest, and selling drugs to children under the age of 21.